Sustainability Made Simple

 - Create Your Own Amusement Park with Simple and Compound Machines

-In the midst of a green revolution, and a societal push for frugal spending habits, families are increasingly visiting farmers’ markets for locally grown products, brainstorming ways to use resources creatively, and striving to lead a more natural, sustainable lifestyle.
+In the midst of a green revolution and a societal push for frugal spending habits, families are visiting farmers markets for locally grown products, brainstorming ways to use resources creatively, and striving to lead a more natural, sustainable lifestyle.

 There are many ways you can introduce a more self-sufficient lifestyle to your child.
-“Kids are naturally drawn to nature, and animals in general are intriguing to them,” says Woginrich.
-If your family would like to take that first step, go on an agri-tour, she suggests.
+“Kids are naturally drawn to nature, and animals in general are intriguing to them,” Woginrich says.
+If your family would like to take that first step, go on an "agri-tour," she suggests.
 “Take a field trip to a farm and see what your kid is inspired by and naturally drawn to."

 From planting a vegetable garden to raising portable livestock, she suggests these modern homesteading projects in Made From Scratch:

-Grow Some Greens.
-Create a small raised bed garden – two by four feet, for instance – and grow edibles that your family can eat in salad or pasta: cherry tomatoes, carrots, or herbs.
+Create a small raised bed garden—two by four feet, for instance—and grow edibles that your family can eat in salad or pasta: cherry tomatoes, carrots or herbs.
 (For those less inclined to break sod or who don’t have a yard, a container garden planted with seeds from a catalog or young nursery plants works well, suggests Woginrich.)
-Put your child in charge of picking veggies – she will experience, firsthand, the joy of growing and eating food created by her own hands.
+Put your child in charge of picking veggies—she will experience, firsthand, the joy of growing and eating food created by her own hands.

-Produce Your Eggs.
 Want to prepare breakfast with eggs from your backyard?
 Raise a trio of egg-laying chickens, which doesn’t require much effort.
-Buying chicks from a local farmer or mail-order hatchery is easy, and once you build (or buy) a coop, you’re all set.
-These household additions introduce your child to a world beyond cats and dogs, and to animals that can provide food for your family.
+Buying chicks from a local farmer or mail order hatchery is easy, and once you build (or buy) a coop, you’re all set.
+These household additions introduce your child to a world beyond cats and dogs, to animals that can provide food for your family.

-Keep a Beehive.
 If you want to cultivate sweetness, welcome the buzz into your backyard.
 Woginrich started out with a beginner kit from a reputable apiary, which cost about $100.
 You can gather up to 50 pounds of honey during harvest from combing the hive.
-Younger children probably won’t be able to physically maintain the hive – it requires some training.
+Younger children probably won’t be able to physically maintain the hive; it requires some training.

-Reinvent the Old.
-Take your child to flea markets, yard sales, and thrift stores.
+Take your child to flea markets, yard sales and thrift stores.
 People seek rare collectibles at such places, but don’t rule out everyday things; products made in the past were actually made sturdier.
 Encourage your child to scour the aisles and find practical items in good shape.
-This exploration introduces recycling that transcends the gathering of old newspapers: she can find a funky ceramic bowl from the seventies for her cat’s milk, for example.
+This exploration introduces recycling that transcends the gathering of old newspapers.
+She can find a funky ceramic bowl from the 70s for her cat’s milk, for example.